NUMde/compass-num-conformance-checker/docs/README.md

 ## Using external terminology servers

-One can configure one or more external terminology servers using the configuration for the validator-server module (see below for details).
+You can configure one or more external terminology servers using the configuration for the validator-server module (see below for details).
 This is done by providing the base URLs on which the servers can be reached.

 # Web interface